Mario Monicelli: Early life

-Breakthrough
+Rise to fame

-Always with his friend Alberto Mondadori, he released the silent film I ragazzi della Via Paal (an adaptation of the novel The Paul Street Boys), which was an award-winner in the Venice Film Festival.
+Together with his friend Alberto Mondadori, he released the silent film I ragazzi della Via Paal (an adaptation of the novel The Paul Street Boys), which won an award at the Venice Film Festival.
 The award earned Monicelli the opportunity to work in the production of a professional film.
 He was therefore able to skip the various stages of professional training and was sent, together with Mondadori, to work as a camera assistant in the production of Gustav Machatý's film Ballerine.

 After that he found work, as a camera assistant again, in Augusto Genina's film Lo squadrone bianco (1936) and The Castiglioni Brothers (1937) by Corrado D'Errico.
-There he met Giacomo Gentilomo, who hired him as an assistant director and co-writer for Short Circuit (1943), considered as a possible precursor to the giallo genre.
+There he met Giacomo Gentilomo, who hired him as an assistant director and co-writer for Short Circuit (1943), considered a possible precursor to the giallo genre.